-Note 2: A grade of C or better will be required for the Common Body of Knowledge (CKB) Courses (MATH 151, MATH 152; PHYS 208, PHYS 218; CHEM 107; ENGL 104; ENGR 111 and 112.
+Note 2: A grade of C or better will be required for the Common Body of Knowledge (CKB) Courses (MATH 151, MATH 152; PHYS 208, PHYS 218; CHFM 107; ENGL 104; ENGR 111 and 112.
 Failure to meet this requirement will prevent the student from continuing any sequence in which the course is a prerequisite.

-Note 3: MASE students are required to earn a grade of C or better in ENGR 211/221, CVEN 311, CVEN 345, OCEN 300 and MATH 308.
-Failure to meet this requirement will prevent the student from continuing any sequence in which the course is a prerequisite.
+Note 3: MASE students are required to earn a grade of C or better in all basic sciences, mathematics and engineering courses Failure to meet this requirement could delay continuation in the MASE course sequence.

-Note 4: MASE students must complete all mathematics courses (MATH 151, 152, 251 and 308) before taking MASE 310 and MASE 405.
+Note 4: MASE students must complete all mathematics courses (MATH 151, 152, 251 and 308) before taking MASE 310 and